openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

   let input = { data: stringToUint8Array(plan) };
   keyGenPromise.then(rsaKeyPair => {
     keyPair = rsaKeyPair;
-    // Initialize the Cipher instance and use the public key to encrypt the message. return cipher.init(cryptoFramework.CryptoMode.ENCRYPT_MODE, keyPair.pubKey, null);
+    // Initialize the Cipher instance and use the public key to encrypt the data. return cipher.init(cryptoFramework.CryptoMode.ENCRYPT_MODE, keyPair.pubKey, null);
   })
     .then(() => {